jeannepurca/PinyaSuri_ECE4/README.md

 **PinyaSuri** is an AI-based autonomous drone system developed to address the limitations of traditional manual inspection in pineapple plantation monitoring.
 The system integrates drone technology, image processing, deep learning, and a **grid-based localization framework** to enable efficient, scalable, and non-invasive detection and classification of pineapple afflictions.

 Aerial images are captured by a drone-mounted Raspberry Pi Camera Module V3 during autonomous grid-based flight and processed in real-time using a **YOLOv8n Model** deployed on a Raspberry Pi 5.
-Detection results — along with GPS coordinates and timestamps — are logged and displayed through a Flask-based web interface, enabling spatially-aware crop health monitoring.
+Detection results — along with GPS coordinates and timestamps — are logged for post-flight analysis and monitoring.

----

-## 🎯 Objectives

-1. Develop a drone-based image acquisition system for pineapple field monitoring
-2. Design and train a YOLO-based deep learning model for affliction detection and classification
-3. Implement a grid-based localization framework to map affliction occurrences spatially
-4. Provide farmers and decision-makers with actionable, data-driven crop management support
+> **📌 Repository Scope**
+> This repository contains exclusively the **onboard control system** code running on the **Raspberry Pi 5** — covering autonomous flight control, image capture, real-time AI inference, and telemetry logging.
+The **AI model training pipeline** and the **web-based monitoring interface** are maintained in separate repositories and are not included here.

 ---